filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 For a complete guide of integrating Pact into your CI/CI workflow, take a look at [Pact documentation - CI/CD setup guide](https://docs.pact.io/pact_nirvana).

-The guide covers more than just configuring Pact in the CI/CD pipeline, but first getting the team aligned on the process of contract testing, and getting started with the simplest and non-intrusive setup that will let you evaluate if Contract Testing and Pact are a good fit for your project.
+The Pact guide covers more than just configuring Pact in the CI/CD pipeline, but first getting the team aligned on the process of contract testing, and getting started with the simplest and non-intrusive setup that will let you evaluate if Contract Testing and Pact are a good fit for your project.